mradziwo/CLA_Prep/Strategy.md

 # Strategy for CAL with AF

+# Action Plan

+## Documentation

 ## ToDo

 ### Overrides
 #### Base Actor
 Implement some functionality common to all actors
+* Make sure error will not stop on its own! - document!

 #### Handle error
-Make sure Actor do not stop on its own
-Ma
+Error handler can stop other modules.

+### Root actor
+* derived from Base actor
+* Should launch all nested actors (starting from error handler)
+* should stop all needed actors